Baiyang9886/baiyang9886.github.io/_pages/about.md

 参与审稿的主要期刊有：

-IEEE Transactions on Intelligent Transportation Systems, IEEE Transactions on Vehicular Technology, IEEE Transactions on Intelligent Vehicles, IEEE Transactions on Systems, Man and Cybernetics: Systems, IEEE Transactions on Neural Systems and Rehabilitation Engineering, IEEE Journal of Biomedical and Health Informatics, Journal of Neural Engineering, IEEE Transactions on Neural Networks and Learning Systems, IEEE/CAA Journal of Automatica Sinica, Measurement Science and Technology, Assembly Automation, etc.
+IEEE Transactions on Intelligent Transportation Systems, IEEE Transactions on Vehicular Technology, IEEE Transactions on Intelligent Vehicles, IEEE Transactions on Systems, Man and Cybernetics: Systems, IEEE Transactions on Neural Systems and Rehabilitation Engineering, IEEE Journal of Biomedical and Health Informatics, Journal of Neural Engineering, IEEE Transactions on Neural Networks and Learning Systems, IEEE/CAA Journal of Automatica Sinica, Measurement Science and Technology, Assembly Automation等。

 团队的主要研究方向